MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 # What's happening to Machine Learning Server?

-This is the initial ML Server retirement banner:
+This is the current placeholder ML Server retirement banner for all non-reference articles:

 [!INCLUDE [retirement banner](~/includes/machine-learning-server-retirement.md)]

 ## Retirement banners from other products

-These are sample banners currently being used in other products.
+The following are sample banners currently being used in other products.
 All of these are for Azure services.

 ### Azure Data Lake Storage Gen1